 This condition is especially common in women over 50 who’ve gone through menopause, according to the National Eye Institute (NEI).
 Over-the-counter treatments like artificial tears and ointments may help, but prescription medication and procedures like punctal plugs sometimes work better.

-As always, talk to your doctor about the best solution for you, and check with your health plan for benefits and estimated costs.
+As always, talk to your doctor about the best solution for you.

 Problem #3: Macular Degeneration

 “Macular degeneration is the number-one cause of blindness in the United States for people 50 years of age and older,” says Dr. Mendelsohn, “and the incidence is rising.”

 You can reduce your risk in a number of ways.
 For starters, don’t smoke, as it damages your eyes (along with many other body parts).
 Dr. Mendelsohn also urges patients to wear polarized sunglasses with UV 400 protection when outdoors and blue-blocker glasses inside while using digital devices to ease eye strain.

 Meanwhile, eat plenty of fatty fish like wild salmon, since they’re rich in omega-3s that may help keep your eyes healthy.
 Taking AREDS or AREDS2 supplements—which contain high levels of zinc and antioxidants—may also be worthwhile, but check with your doctor before trying them to avoid any possible interactions with meds you’re already taking.

 Problem #4: Cataracts